walterxie/MEP-tutorial/README.md

 ### Molecular clock model

+We are going to use a strict clock model in our analyses.
+This is the simplest clock model that one can use, and it assumes that rates remain constant throughout the whole tree.
-We are going to use the strict clock model, which is the default, so no changes are necessary in the clock model panel.
+The strict clock model is also the default clock model in BEAUti, so no changes are necessary in the clock model panel.
-You can optionally specify a starting value for the `clockRate` parameter.
+If you want, you can specify a starting value for the `clockRate` parameter.

 ### Priors

-Priors are the part of your model.
+Priors are part of a Bayesian model, and describe our beliefs or prior inferences about the model parameters.
+Each parameter (including the tree!) is assigned a prior distribution, and this must be done *before* looking at the data.

 To set up the priors, select the `Priors` tab.
 We are going to choose a simple tree prior for this analysis, so select `Coalescent Constant Population`.

-In this tutorial, we will set the prior on the `clockRate` parameter for our molecular clock model to a log-normal distribution with `M=-5` and `S=1.25`.
+For our molecular clock model, we will set the prior on the `clockRate` parameter to a log-normal distribution with mean of -5, and standard deviation of 1.25 (`M=-5` and `S=1.25`).
-The plot of this prior distribution and its quantiles are visualised on the right side.
+The plot of this prior distribution and its quantiles can be visualised on the right side.

 <figure>
 	<a name="fig:BEAUti\_priors"></a>